-I caught a post from the Maine Forest Rangers Facebook page, that I found interesting.
+I caught a post from the Maine Forest Rangers a while back that I found interesting.
 Mostly because it's something that never occurred to me.
-But they're reminding folks that, as tempting as it may be, if you're driving by a random farm, it's totally against the law to stop and pick anything without permission.
+But as we're getting into blueberry season, they're reminding folks that, as tempting as it may be, if you're driving by a farm, it's totally against the law to stop and pick anything without permission.

 Just remember...
 It's Maine in summertime.
 Blueberries or fresh produce aren't hard to come by.
 And chances are, that farm you're about to snag some snacks from, probably sells them right there on their property.
 So just go give them the few bucks it might cost you.
 They've earned it!

 Maine farmers work wicked hard, and taking food out of their mouths to put in your own, is just totally wrong.
 Stealing is stealing, and Maine farmers aren't some giant rich corporation to screw over.
 And they don't grow stuff for free, out of the goodness of their hearts.
 So pony up the dough, mista!